Constitutional dialogue: who determines the tendencies of human rights? - MRU

 Constitutional dialogue: who determines the tendencies of human rights?

-On the occasion of the Day of the Constitution, the traditional annual conference on constitutional law – the XI international scientific-practical conference “Constitutional dialogue: who determines the tendencies of human rights?” – will be held in the Conference Hall of the Seimas of the Republic of Lithuania on 25 October 2024 from 9 a.m.
+On the occasion of the Day of the Constitution, the traditional annual international scientific-practical conference on constitutional law “Constitutional dialogue: who determines the tendencies of human rights?” – will be held in the Conference Hall of the Seimas of the Republic of Lithuania on 25 October 2024 from 9 a.m.
+The Conference is dedicated to the 30th anniversary of Lithuanian membership in the Council of Europe and to the Lithuanian Presidency of the Committee of Ministers of the Council of Europe.

 Respect for human rights and freedoms is an integral part of a democratic state governed by the rule of law.
 The second half of the 20th century, when the Council of Europe was established and the Convention for the Protection of Human Rights and Fundamental Freedoms was adopted, as well as subsequently other documents, marked the revival of human rights not only in Europe, but also worldwide.